wuegaki/wuegaki.github.io/output.md

 #### 2026

 - {Özyıldız, Deniz, Ciyang Qing}, Floris Roelofsen, **Wataru Uegaki** and Maribel Romero. to appear.
 Operationalizing focus-sensitivity in a cross-linguistic context. _Natural Language Semantics_ [[DOI](https://doi.org/10.1007/s11050-025-09243-w)] (Özyıldız and Qing are the joint first authors; we prefer the paper to be cited as Özyıldız & Qing et al.)
-- Mucha, Anne, Ciyang Qing, \& **Wataru Uegaki**. to appear.
-MultiCoS: A Multilingual Dataset of Connective Semantics with Context–Sentence Compatibility. \emph{Proceedings of Language Resources and Evaluation Conference (LREC)}.
+- Mucha, Anne, Ciyang Qing, & **Wataru Uegaki**. to appear.
+MultiCoS: A Multilingual Dataset of Connective Semantics with Context–Sentence Compatibility. _Proceedings of Language Resources and Evaluation Conference (LREC)_.
-- Qing, Ciyan, Deniz Özyıldız, **Wataru Uegaki**, \& Maribel Romero. to appear.
-Wondering hopefully/fearfully: how do desires and inquisitive attitudes interact? \emph{Proceedings of Semantics and Linguistic Theory (SALT) 35}.
+- Qing, Ciyan, Deniz Özyıldız, **Wataru Uegaki**, & Maribel Romero. to appear.
+Wondering hopefully/fearfully: how do desires and inquisitive attitudes interact? _Proceedings of Semantics and Linguistic Theory (SALT) 35_.

 #### 2025